pereznetworks/TD-Project9/project9-gallery-app/README.md

       If you do this, you can’t go back!

-    for complete info using the build and development work-flow and bootstraping provided by Create App see the following link
+    for complete info using the build and development work-flow and bootstrapping provided by Create App see the following link...

 [ReadMe for Create App](./CreateReactApp-README.md)